Submitty/submitty.github.io/_docs/developer/testing/python_unit_tests.md

 coverage -m unittest discover
 ```

-If you wish to test just one part of it, you would pass in the module name (filename), class name, and then
+To test a portion of a module, pass in the module name (filename), class name, and then
 function name depending on how specific you wish to go.
 For example, for the migrator:

 ```bash